-For many years the board has been seeking reform of the NGF.
-The principal concern is for capping of all claims to avoid a potential exhaustion of the fund.
-The Board has also continued to express to Government and Treasury policy advisors its strong view that a full review of the compensation arrangements for financial markets needs to be conducted.
+The board has continued to pursue reform of the NGF.
+The principal concern is for capping of all claims and capping the total amount payable in respect of any particular member participant, to avoid a potential exhaustion of the fund.
+The Board has also continued to press Treasury for a full review of the compensation arrangements for financial markets.
 A number of recent events have emphasised the need for change.
-These include the 2015 actuarial reviews of the minimum amount of the NGF, the proposed admission of Chi-X and the insolvency of BBY Limited which has led to an influx of claims, testing the regulatory provisions.
-It remains the Board's opinion that ideally, any such review should encompass the heads of claim which have not been changed in a number of years, to ensure that they reflect modern financial markets structure and practice, and capping of claims, to ensure that the NGF provides compensation for retail investors and remains on a strong financial footing.
+These include the 2015 actuarial reviews of the minimum amount of the NGF, the proposed admission of Chi-X and the insolvency of BBY Limited which led to an influx of claims, testing the regulatory provisions.
+It remains the Board's opinion that ideally, any such review should encompass the heads of claim which have not been changed in a number of years, to ensure that they reflect modern financial markets structure and practice, and capping of claims, to ensure that the NGF is able to provide compensation for retail investors and will remain on a strong financial footing.

-The Board is engaged in ongoing discussions with Treasury and regulatory agencies to inform and assist the development of future policy in relation to securities industry compensation funds.
+The Board is engaged in ongoing discussions with Treasury and regulatory agencies to inform and assist the development of future policy in relation to the National Guarantee Fund.
+SEGC has also engaged with other stakeholders to develop a reform proposal that could be subject to further consultation.